Tips for Cycling to Work - Ribble Cycles

-As so many more of us are taking up cycling and commuting to work we wanted to share some of our top tips with you.
-Our staff and pro team riders share their tips for how to make your cycle commute more fun and enjoyable.
+• With more people embracing cycling as a way to commute, we’re excited to share our top tips for cycling to work.
+Our staff and pro team riders share their advice on making your cycle commute more fun and enjoyable.

 Commuting to work by bike definitely has its benefits.
-It saves money and helps you get fit into the bargain too, win-win!
-It can also be quicker than sitting in traffic jams on roads and motorways that pretty much resemble car parks during the working week.
+It saves money and helps you get fit at the same time, win-win!
+It can also be quicker than sitting in traffic jams on roads and motorways that more resemble car parks during the working week.

-So, many of us here at Ribble commute to work.
-So we thought why not share a few of our tips for making your daily commute safer, more comfortable, and more enjoyable.
+Many of the staff who work at Ribble commute to work.
+So, why not share the benefit of their experience in providing you with a few of our tips for making your daily commute safer, more comfortable and more enjoyable?

-I've commuted on and off for around two years.
-I said I would never do it as I was so used to having my riding as structured training for so many years.
-But after a long period (6 years) off the bike, I wanted to lose weight and regain some kind of fitness.
-Due to time restrictions, my only option was to start commuting by bike.
+• I've commuted on and off for around two years.
+I always said I would never do it, as I was so used to having my riding as structured training for so many years.
+But after a long lay off (6 years), I wanted to lose weight and regain some level of fitness.
+Due to time constraints, my only option was to start commuting by bike.

-My direct commute is around 10 miles each way, which I lengthened to around 20 miles in the morning over summer.
-I initially struggled to motivate myself to ride before work unless it was actually an a to b commute.
+My direct commute is around 10 miles each way, which I lengthened to around 20 miles in the morning over the summer.
+I initially struggled to motivate myself to ride before work unless it was actually an A to B commute.
 However, I'm now fully committed and currently riding 2 hours every morning before work.

-I ride the CGR SL fully loaded with guards and rack during winter, and the Endurance SL R in summer.
+I ride the Gravel SL fully loaded with guards and rack during winter, and the Allroad Ti during the summer.

 Jamie's Top Tips